kibo-logo

 Immunofluorescence

 Immunofluorescence (IF) is an immunostaining technique that combines the use of antibodies with fluorescence imaging to visualize specific proteins and other biomolecules within a tissue or cell sample.
-IF is a powerful technique that can be used with a variety of samples including fixed whole cells, paraffin-embedded cell pellets and frozen or paraffin-embedded tissue samples.
+IF is a powerful technique that can be used with a variety of samples including fixed whole cells, paraffin-embedded cell pellets, and frozen or paraffin-embedded tissue samples.

 What is Immunofluorescence?

 IF is an immunoassay technique that uses antibodies labeled either directly or indirectly with a fluorophore to visualize proteins and other biomolecules.
-Though the terms IF and immunohistochemistry (IHC) are often used interchangeably, they have grown to have distinct meanings, with IHC denoting the use of an enzymatic reaction resulting in a visible precipitate to visualize an antibody.
+Though the terms IF and immunohistochemistry (IHC) are often used interchangeably, they carry distinct meanings, with IHC denoting the use of an enzymatic reaction resulting in a visible precipitate to visualize an antibody.
 Since its initial development, IF has grown into a powerful tool enabling the visualization and colocalization of many proteins and biomolecules within a single tissue with an accompanying array of fluorophores that cover the entire visual spectrum.

 How Does Immunofluorescence Work?

 IF protocols can be divided into three major steps: sample processing, staining, and imaging.
-Sample processing occurs prior to staining and typically involves fixing tissue samples in a cross-linking agent, such as paraformaldehyde, to preserve tissue morphology.
+Sample processing occurs prior to staining and typically involves fixing tissue samples in a cross-linking agent such as paraformaldehyde to preserve tissue morphology.
 Tissues are then dehydrated and embedded into paraffin blocks enabling tissues to be cut into tissue sections and affixed to a glass slide for long-term storage.
-When slides are ready to be stained they are processed in a clearing agent to remove excess paraffin and are rehydrated.
+When slides are ready to be stained, they are processed in a clearing agent to remove excess paraffin and are rehydrated.

 Staining protocols usually start with a blocking step consisting of either a protein or serum block to reduce non-specific binding.
 Sections are next incubated with an antibody specific to the protein or biomolecule of interest.
 At this point, there are two main types of IF protocols: direct and indirect.
-If the primary antibody is conjugated with a fluorophore then it is considered direct IF.
+If the primary antibody is conjugated with a fluorophore, then it is considered direct IF.
 An example of indirect IF is when the primary antibody is unconjugated and a targeted secondary antibody is conjugated with a fluorophore.
 Indirect IF has the advantage of increasing signal enabling the detection of less abundant proteins, but at the cost of increased complexity and potential background.

-Once slides are finished staining, they are then imaged with either an epi-fluorescent, confocal, or multispectral microscope.
-Depending on the number and type of fluorophores used it may be necessary to do spectral unmixing to ensure that each marker is accurately quantitated.
+Once slides are finished staining, they are then imaged with an epi-fluorescent, confocal, or multispectral microscope.
+Depending on the number and type of fluorophores used, it may be necessary to do spectral unmixing to ensure that each marker is accurately quantitated.
 Although there is a plethora of fluorophores to choose from, many have overlapping emission spectra limiting their use in multiplexing.
 Spectral unmixing is a powerful technique that distinguishes fluorophores not only from other fluorophores being used that have overlapping spectra but even background fluorescence.

 Why Use Immunofluorescence?